mouli-16/sketchio/docs/MODULE_04.md

   );
   ```

-You can also add other features to it and innovate it as you like.
+You can add various other features to it and innovate it as you like.